teapot-co/tempest/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Features
-- Single node, scale-up architecture: Graphs are notoriously hard to partition if you also need to support real-time traversals.
-So Tempest runs on a single commodity node with large-ish memory (see [here](#recommended-machine-sizes)).
+- Single machine, scale-up architecture: Graphs are notoriously hard to partition if you also need to support real-time traversals.
+So Tempest runs on a single commodity machine with large-ish memory (see [here](#recommended-machine-sizes)).
-- Scalable: Despite running on a single Tempest supports graphs with billions of nodes and edges.
+- Scalable: Despite running on a single machine, Tempest supports graphs with billions of nodes and edges.
 For example, it can store a 30 billion edge graph using 300GB of RAM.
 - Fast traversal:  Accessing a neighbor of a node is as fast as two RAM accesses.
 You can run Personalized PageRank in < 200ms.
 - High write throughput: Tempest supports about 1000 edge additions per second  when storing them persistently, and hundreds of thousands per second when storing in RAM only.
 - Convenient: Tempest is installed with a single Docker command.
-Tempest can also be used as a library (together with your favorite persistent store), and is available as a single sbt or Maven dependency.
+Tempest can also be used as a in-memory graph analytics library, and is available as a single sbt or Maven dependency.
 - Fast loading: Tempest loads its graph format instantly, even for 30-billion edge graphs, so you can quickly deploy new versions of your code.
 - Flexible: Tempest DB supports clients in any language [Thrift](https://thrift.apache.org/)